Free delivery over PKR 5,000 · COD nationwide

 Do I need a prescription to buy supplements in Pakistan?

 Most supplements in Pakistan are available over-the-counter without a prescription.
-However, higher-dose therapeutic products (like high-dose Vitamin D injections or iron infusions) do require a prescription.
-For standard supplements, you can buy freely, but consulting a doctor before starting is always a good idea.
+However, higher-dose therapeutic products, like high-dose Vitamin D injections or iron infusions, do require one.
+For standard supplements, you can buy freely.
+Even so, consulting a doctor before starting is always a good idea.

 Are local Pakistani supplement brands as good as imported ones?

-Many local brands have significantly improved their quality in recent years.
+Many local brands have improved their quality significantly in recent years.
 In fact, some Pakistani pharmaceutical companies produce supplements to international standards.
 Local brands also tend to be much more affordable without sacrificing efficacy.
-YellowPink products, for example, are formulated specifically for Pakistani health needs and manufactured to pharmaceutical-grade standards.
+YellowPink products, for example, are formulated specifically for Pakistani health needs and made to pharmaceutical-grade standards.

 How long should I take a supplement before seeing results?

 It depends on the supplement and your starting point.
-Vitamin D and iron levels typically take 2-3 months of consistent supplementation to normalize.
-Skin-related supplements like glutathione may take 4-8 weeks for visible changes.
-Hair supplements usually need 3-6 months.
-Don’t give up too early, but also retest your levels to confirm progress.
+Vitamin D and iron levels usually take 2 to 3 months of consistent use to normalise.
+Skin-related supplements like glutathione may take 4 to 8 weeks for visible changes.
+Hair supplements usually need 3 to 6 months.
+Do not give up too early, but do retest your levels to confirm progress.

 Can I take multiple supplements together?

-Some combinations work well together (like Vitamin D and K2, or iron and Vitamin C).
-Others interfere with each other (like calcium and iron, or zinc and copper in high doses).
-If you’re taking more than two or three supplements, it’s worth checking for interactions or asking a pharmacist.
+Some combinations work well together, like Vitamin D and K2, or iron and Vitamin C. Others interfere with each other, like calcium and iron, or zinc and copper in high doses.
+If you take more than two or three supplements, it is worth checking for interactions or asking a pharmacist.

 When should I see a doctor instead of self-supplementing?

-See a doctor if you have: symptoms that have lasted more than a few weeks, extreme fatigue, unexplained weight changes, significant hair loss, or if you’re pregnant or planning to become pregnant.
-Also consult a doctor if you’re on any medications, since some supplements interact with drugs like blood thinners, thyroid medication, or antidepressants.
+See a doctor if you have symptoms lasting more than a few weeks, extreme fatigue, unexplained weight changes, significant hair loss, or if you are pregnant or planning to become pregnant.
+Also consult a doctor if you are on any medication, since some supplements interact with drugs like blood thinners, thyroid medication, or antidepressants.